azzatha/mental-comorbidity-mining/README.md

 > 🔒 Original UK Biobank data is not shared due to license restrictions.

 ## 📁 Repo Contents
-- `notebooks/`: Jupyter notebooks for each method
+- `scripts/`: scripts for each method
 - `data/`: Cleaned sample data and outputs
 - `figures/`: Key visualizations used in poster
 - `requirements.txt`: Dependencies